All Blogs

 At the local level, your county or city health department is usually the one conducting routine inspections.

-These regulators score or grade your establishment's cleanliness, food handling, storage, and pest control.
+These regulators score or grade your establishment's cleanliness, food handling, storage, pest management, and disease control.
 Minor violations will cost you your "A" score and negatively affect your reputation in the industry.

 Visibility is important to help you prepare for inspections and build trust.
 This trust increases client retention.